s3543536/CPPASS1/readme.md

-the assignment for alex and angel
+Assignment 1 for Programming in C++

+Group assignment with Alex Young and Angel English